House of Representatives of the Philippines: Seat

-The Batasang Pambansa Complex (National Legislature) at Quezon City is the seat of the House of Representatives since its restoration in 1987; it took its name from the Batasang Pambansa, the national parliament which convened there from 1978 to 1986.
+The Batasang Pambansa Complex in Quezon City is the seat of the House of Representatives since its restoration in 1987; it took its name from the Batasang Pambansa, the national parliament which convened there from 1978 to 1986.

 The Philippine Legislature was inaugurated at the Manila Grand Opera House at 1907, then it conducted business at the Ayuntamiento in Intramuros.
 Governor-General Leonard Wood summoned the 2nd Philippine Legislature at Baguio and convened at The Mansion in Baguio for three weeks.
-The legislature returned to the Ayutamiento, as the Legislative Building was being constructed; it first convened there on July 26, 1926.
+The legislature returned to the Ayuntamiento, as the Legislative Building was being constructed; it first convened there on July 26, 1926.
 The House of Representatives continued to occupy the second floor until 1945 when the area was shelled during the Battle of Manila.
 The building was damaged beyond repair and Congress convened at the Old Japanese Schoolhouse at Lepanto (modern-day S. H. Loyola) Street, Manila until the Legislative Building can be occupied again in 1949.
 Congress stayed at the Legislative Building, by now called the Congress Building, until President Marcos shut Congress and ruled by decree starting in 1972.

 Marcos then oversaw the construction of the new home of parliament at Quezon City, which convened in 1978.
 The parliament, called the Batasang Pambansa continued to sit there until the passage of the 1986 Freedom Constitution.
 The House of Representatives inherited the Batasang Pambansa Complex in 1987.

 Batasang Pambansa Complex

 The Batasang Pambansa Complex, now officially called the House of Representatives Building Complex, is at the National Government Center, Constitution Hills, Quezon City.
 Accessible via Commonwealth Avenue, the complex consists of four buildings.
-The Main Building hosts the session hall; the North and South wings, inaugurated in December 1977, are attached to it.
+The main building hosts the session hall; the North and South wings, inaugurated in December 1977, are attached to it.
 The newest building, the Ramon Mitra, Jr. Building, was completed in 2001.
-It houses the Legislative Library, the Committee offices, the Reference and Research Bureau, and the Conference Rooms.
+It houses the Legislative Library, committee offices, the Reference and Research Bureau, and conference rooms.